 This process is mainly carried out using energy storage batteries, which convert and preserve electricity for later use, offering advantages beyond simple surplus management:

+There are currently several energy storage systems adapted to different needs and scales, each with its own application area and characteristics.
 Hydraulic pumping systems are massive energy reservoirs, but they can only be installed near rivers with adjacent mountainous areas to take advantage of natural elevation differences and to build reservoirs or pools for water storage.
 These are costly projects that take around ten years to build but have a very long lifespan.

 Electrochemical battery storage can be implemented at any scale.
 Large systems are also costly but can be installed anywhere, and construction times are short (months).
 As an electronic technology, their response time is much faster than hydraulic systems (milliseconds), offering greater versatility.
 Batteries can be used to create microgrids, electrical islands, adjust voltage on power lines, avoid laying lines in protected environmental areas, and more.